dadlepolls/dadle/docs/docs/quickstart.md

 ```

 Configuration variables will be set in the `.env`-File.
 A template is provided in `.env.example`

 ```bash
 cp .env.example .env
 ```

 All available settings are documented in the [Configuration](configuration.md) section.
 For now, you just need to set those:

-* `DADLEX_PORT`: Set it to the HTTP port that you want the service to be available on, for instance `3000`
+- `DADLE_PORT`: Set it to the HTTP port that you want the service to be available on, for instance `3000`
-* `PACKAGE_VERSION`: This can be `latest` (default) for the latest stable release, `dev` for the latest snapshot or any version tag.
+- `PACKAGE_VERSION`: This can be `latest` (default) for the latest stable release, `dev` for the latest snapshot or any version tag.
-* `FRONTEND_PUBLIC_URL`: Set this to the public URL the app where will be reachable at in the end.
+- `FRONTEND_PUBLIC_URL`: Set this to the public URL the app where will be reachable at in the end.
 Do _not_ include a trailing slash.
-Example: `http://localhost:3000` or `https://util.example.com/dadlex`
+Example: `http://localhost:3000` or `https://util.example.com/dadle`
-* `BACKEND_PUBLIC_URL`: For the pre-build docker images, this always needs to be set to `FRONTEND_PUBLIC URL` with `/backend` appended.
-Example: `http://localhost:3000/backend` or `https://util.example.com/dadlex/backend`
+- `BACKEND_PUBLIC_URL`: For the pre-build docker images, this always needs to be set to `FRONTEND_PUBLIC URL` with `/backend` appended.
+Example: `http://localhost:3000/backend` or `https://util.example.com/dadle/backend`

 ## Starting up

 For starting the containers, you just need to run `docker-compose up -d`

 :::tip That's it
-DadleX is now up and running and is reachable on the port you've specified
+Dadle is now up and running and is reachable on the port you've specified
 :::

 ## Additional commands